NLeSC/spot/README.md

 ## Step 2.
 Analyze your data

-The main feature of SPOT is its ability to easily plot and explore the data using multiple coordinated views, cross-plot selection and drilldown.
+The main feature of SPOT is its ability to easily plot and explore the data using multiple coordinated views, cross-plot selection, and drilldown.
 To start plotting your data and exploring its facets click on  **Analyze** in the left menu bar.
 This takes you to the SPOT's plotting page.
 From this page you can create, edit and interact with different plots.